andreasbehnke/spring-authentication-jwt-react/README.md

 * write as little code as possible to accomplish the task
 * use 100% of the security API provided by spring instead of writing own code

-## Usage of this building block

-You can use this code for free in your code regarding the requirements of the apache licence 2.0 .

 **Warning**:

+* For now the code is incomplete, it is work in progress.
 * The code is demonstrating the correct usage of user based authentication with spring and react only, it does not include all other hardening required to run a secure application in production.
 * Don't use the flyway SQL scripts directly, make sure your app db user is different from the flyway user with reduced permissions!

+## Usage of this building block

+You can use this code for free in your code regarding the requirements of the apache licence 2.0 .

 ## Backend Technology Stack